-- This data collection included over 7,100 children and young people who were aged under 21 and received Northern Territory outreach audiology services.
-Data on children and young people who receive outreach audiology services are not necessarily representative for all Indigenous children in the Northern Territory.
-Although outreach audiology services are available to all children and young people aged 21 and under, not all eligible children access these services. - The data are collected as part of the hearing health programs are a byproduct of a clinical process.
-That is, health professionals providing services document the results on standard data collection forms which are then forwarded to the AIHW. - In 2018, for about 8% of service participants who were able to complete audiology assessments, their hearing loss status were missing in the data.
-Users should be aware of the extent of missing data when using and interpreting hearing health data.
-Where possible, tables published by the AIHW show the percentage of missing data.
+- The data collection includes over 3,900 children and young people who were aged under 21 and received CNS services (formerly known as CHHC services).
+However, they are not a random sample of Indigenous children in the Northern Territory.
+The CHHC/CNS program is available only to Indigenous children who have a referral from a health professional. - The data are collected as part of the outreach hearing health programs are a by-product of a clinical process.
+That is, health professionals providing services document the results on standard data collection forms, which are then forwarded to the AIHW. - Rates of non-consent were high over the course of the CHHC/CNS program between July 2012 and December 2016 (28% of services and 35% of children).
+However, there have been improvements to non-consent rates over time, decreasing from 65% of children in July 2013 to 36% in 2014, then to 21% in 2015, to 7% in 2016 and to 3% in 2017.
+In 2018, the non-consent rate was 0%.
+Users should be aware of the extent of non-consent rates and missing data when using and interpreting CHHC/CNS data.
+Where possible, tables published by the AlHW show the percentage of missing data.